KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 1. Church-goers need not show up to church
 2. Offering may decline as a result

-On the other hand, church is a competitive marketplace.
-Seekers can find other digital products as replacements.
+But these arguments may pose little relevance, because of the competitive marketplace.
+Church-goers can use the digital products of other denominations as replacements.

 ![](research-sprint/interpreter.jpg)